 Bright Yellow Watery Diarrhea: Top Causes

 Should you have had your gallbladder removed, excess bile might cause this symptom.
 Conditions like celiac disease or Crohn’s can lead to fat malabsorption, resulting in yellow, greasy stools.
 Infections, whether viral or bacterial, can also disrupt digestion and cause yellow diarrhea.
+Diarrhea yellow is a common symptom that may indicate a temporary issue or a more serious health concern.
 Comprehending these triggers is an initial step toward addressing the issue.

 Diet Impact on Stool Color

 Excessive consumption of these foods or pigments can lead to persistently yellow stool or even yellow diarrhea.
-Dietary changes, such as reducing intake of these specific foods, often help stool color return to normal.
+Dietary changes, such as reducing intake of these specific foods and cutting back on fatty foods, often help stool color return to normal.

 Stress and Digestive Speed